legionboard/eye/README.md

 This is the eye of [LegionBoard](https://gitlab.com/legionboard): it is the preferred client of its
-[REST API](https://gitlab.com/legionboard/heart) and based on HTML and Javascript, so that it can be run on local machines without any server software.
+[REST API](https://gitlab.com/legionboard/heart) and based on HTML and JavaScript, so that it can be run on local machines without any server software.
 You can for example upload it to GitLab pages to have your own client, independent from your institution's main client.
 All you need to do is to download the source code, add your API to the